 The way people shop has now changed, and consumers have more control of the buying process than ever before; they know if they do enough research online, they’ll find exactly what they’re looking for, including the price of the product or service that will provide the solution to their problem (regardless if it is a “need” or a “want”).

-It is the number one frustration of buyers when they’re in the researching phase and aren’t able to find pricing listed or even approximate costs discussed on a website.
+It is the number one frustration of buyers when they’re in the researching phase and cannot find pricing listed or even approximate costs discussed on a website.

 Yet, despite this fact, many businesses still fail to address pricing on their websites.

-At WEBO Digital, we come across different business owners every day who want to leverage the power of digital marketing to not only grow their business but also increase the visibility of their brand in the digital world.
+At WEBO Digital, we come across different business owners every day who want to leverage the power of digital marketing to grow their business and increase their brand’s visibility in the digital world.

 What we discover during our conversations with these businesses is that out of a hundred business owners, only a few are open to discussing pricing on their website.